ayonli/ngrpc/README.md

 that prevent the process to exit, the `stop` command will not be able to terminate the process, in such case, a force kill is required.

-*PS: memory and CPU stats are currently not available on Windows.*

 ## Implement a Service

 To allow NgRPC to handle the serving and connecting process of our services, we need to